Guided Tours in Lapland:

 Small group tours are usually designed with atmosphere in mind.

-Group sizes are limited, schedules are looser and guides have more time to interact with guests.
+In this form group sizes are limited (usually max 16 ppl), schedules are looser and guides have more time to interact with guests.

 These tours often feel calmer and more personal, especially for travellers who value silence, space and conversation over efficiency.